This Handy Device Keeps You Informed During an Emergency—Even Without Power

 • Frequencies AM, FM, and NOAA

 For off-grid adventures, an emergency radio must meet multiple preparedness needs.
-The Eton Scorpion II features rugged construction and splash-proof certification that ensure safe, reliable outdoor operation in any weather.
-This AM, FM, NOAA Weather radio features a digital tuner with LCD clock display, telescoping antenna, LED flashlight, and emergency siren.
+The Eton Scorpion II, with its rugged construction and splash-proof certification, does exactly that, ensuring safe, reliable outdoor operation in any weather.
+This AM, FM, and NOAA Weather Radio features a digital tuner with an LCD clock display, telescoping antenna, LED flashlight, and emergency siren.

-This packable radio measures 6.5 inches long by 2.5 inches wide by 2 inches deep, and it weighs 10.35 ounces.
 The rubber exterior skin provides slip resistance for wet hands and shock protection in case of accidental drops.
 A carabiner and bottle opener are built into the exterior of the radio housing for added versatility.
 The 800mAh lithium-ion battery can be charged with the included mini USB cable, the hand crank, or the built-in solar panel.
-A USB out port supports cell phone charging from the battery.
+A USB-out port supports cell phone charging from the battery.

-We were impressed right away with the sturdy construction of the Eton Scorpion II.
+We were impressed right away by the sturdy construction of the Eton Scorpion II.
 The compact, stocky build and rugged housing felt more durable and ready for outdoor use than any of the other models we tested.
-This was also the only radio with an Ingress Protection (IPX) rating for splash resistance: IPX4 means it is safe for operating in rainy weather, but should not be submerged in water.
+This radio has an Ingress Protection (IPX) rating for splash resistance: IPX4 means it is safe for operating in rainy weather but should not be submerged in water.

 Jump to Our Top Picks